steliosbl/nomis-dts/readme.md

 `pip install -r requirements.txt`

 ### Nomis APIs
 The Nomis Data API and Metadata API must be available for the program to work.
 To compile and run the Data API, make sure you have `dotnet` installed.
-Navigate to the Nomis API directory and run the following commands):
+Navigate to the [`mock-apis`](https://github.com/stelioslogothetis/nomis-dts/tree/submission/mock-apis) directory, then to [`nomis-api-v0.0.5-metadata-v0.0.2`](https://github.com/stelioslogothetis/nomis-dts/tree/submission/mock-apis/nomis-api-v0.0.5-metadata-v0.0.2) if running on Windows or Linux, or the [`__MACOSX/nomis-api-v0.0.5-metadata-v0.0.2`](https://github.com/stelioslogothetis/nomis-dts/tree/submission/mock-apis/__MACOSX/nomis-api-v0.0.5-metadata-v0.0.2) directory if running on Mac.
+Then run the following commands):

 ```
 cd fe-api